1953 Iranian coup d'état

-Following the coup, a government under General Fazlollah Zahedi was formed which allowed Mohammad Reza Pahlavi, the Shah of Iran (Persian for 'king'), to rule more firmly as monarch.
+Following the coup, a government under General Fazlollah Zahedi was formed which allowed Mohammad Reza Pahlavi, the shah of Iran (Persian for 'king'), to rule more firmly as monarch.
 He relied heavily on United States support to hold on to power.
-According to the CIA's declassified documents and records, some of the most feared mobsters in Tehran were hired by the CIA to stage pro-Shah riots on 19 August.
-Other men paid by the CIA were brought into Tehran in buses and trucks, and took over the streets of the city.
+According to the CIA's declassified documents and records, some of the most feared mobsters in Tehran were hired by the CIA to stage pro-shah riots on 19 August.
+Other men paid by the CIA were brought into Tehran in buses and trucks and took over the streets of the city.
 Between 200 and 300 people were killed because of the conflict.
 Mosaddegh was arrested, tried and convicted of treason by the Shah's military court.
 On 21 December 1953, he was sentenced to three years in jail, then placed under house arrest for the remainder of his life.
 Other Mosaddegh supporters were imprisoned, and several received the death penalty.
-After the coup, the Shah continued his rule as monarch for the next 26 years until he was overthrown in the Iranian Revolution in 1979.
+The coup strengthened the Shah's authority, and he continued to rule Iran for the next 26 years as a pro-Western monarch until he was overthrown in the Iranian Revolution in 1979.

-In August 2013, the U.S. government formally acknowledged the U.S. role in the coup by releasing a bulk of previously classified government documents that show it was in charge of both the planning and the execution of the coup, including the bribing of Iranian politicians, security and army high-ranking officials, as well as pro-coup propaganda.
-The CIA is quoted acknowledging the coup was carried out "under CIA direction" and "as an act of U.S. foreign policy, conceived and approved at the highest levels of government".
+In August 2013, the U.S. government formally acknowledged the U.S. role in the coup by releasing a bulk of previously classified government documents that show it was in charge of both the planning and the execution of the coup.
+According to American journalist Stephen Kinzer, the operation included false flag attacks, paid protesters, provocations, the bribing of Iranian politicians and high-ranking security and army officials, as well as pro-coup propaganda.
+The CIA is quoted as acknowledging the coup was carried out "under CIA direction" and "as an act of U.S. foreign policy, conceived and approved at the highest levels of government".
+In 2023, the CIA took credit for the coup, which some scholars disagreed with while others agreed that the U.S. and Britain had engineered the coup.

 Background

 Throughout the 19th century, Iran was caught between two advancing imperial powers, Russia and Britain.
 In 1892, the British diplomat George Curzon described Iran as "pieces on a chessboard upon which is being played out a game for the dominion of the world."
 During the latter half of the 19th century, the concession policies of the monarchy faced increased opposition.
 In 1872, a representative of British entrepreneur Paul Reuter met with the Iranian monarch Naser al-Din Shah Qajar and agreed to fund the monarch's upcoming lavish visit to Europe in return for exclusive contracts for Iranian roads, telegraphs, mills, factories, extraction of resources, and other public works, in which Reuter would receive a stipulated sum for five years and 60% of all the net revenue for 20 years.
-However, the so-called "Reuter concession" was never put into effect because of violent opposition at home and from Russia.
+However, the Reuter concession was never put into effect because of violent opposition at home and from Russia.
 In 1892 the Shah was forced to revoke a tobacco monopoly given to Major G. F. Talbot, following protests and a widespread tobacco boycott.